ridwanyinus/ridwanyinus/README.md

 - 💻 Code Addict
 -  🧪 Problem Solver (testing, debugging ...)
 -  ♟️ Avid Chess Player
-- ⚡ Fun fact:I have a knack for picking up new skills and concepts swiftly!
+- ⚡ Fun fact: I have a knack for picking up new skills and concepts swiftly!
 -  💻 Let's collaborate and build something amazing together!